METALS-Copper edges higher on Chilean supply worries

 MARKETS NEWS

-* Asian share markets turned mixed as data on Chinese retail sales missed expectations though industrial output stayed solid, while more evidence of global inflation pressures helped gold to a three-month peak.
+* Asian share markets turned mixed as data on Chinese retail sales missed expectations though industrial output stayed solid.

 DATA/EVENTS (GMT)